Recruitment for T.E.S.T. 2024 has ended. However, we would love to hear from you if you are interested to join T.E.S.T. 2025!

 In the summer break, we will finalize the biosensor and merge all the components.
 At the end of the summer break, the actual SensUs competition takes place.
 Here, we show our biosensor to other student teams, sponsors and the general public.

-If you want to apply for the team of 2023-2024, you can already sent in your CV and motivation (max 1 A4) letter to firstname.lastname@example.org.
-Please do so before the 27th of October!
+If you want to apply for T.E.S.T., you can already send in your CV and motivation (max 1 A4) letter to firstname.lastname@example.org.

 An example structure for your motivation letter: